wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-3-Custom-Categorical-Legend.md

 ### Example of Problem
 ![Example of Problem](gifs/t&t_03_categorical_legend/custom_cat_legend_1.gif "Example of Problem")

-I have a standard Tableau legend for three charts in my dashboard, if I apply filters they will be applied to the legend, in some cases the legend will not represent all the colours in the dashboard which may be confusing.
+I have a standard Tableau legend for three charts in my dashboard, if I apply filters they will be applied to the legend, in some cases, the legend will not represent all the colours in the dashboard which may be confusing.

 ### Step 1 - Build the data in Excel and import to Tableau
 - In Excel in a column enter a heading (in this case "Legend") followed by your legend options